kobr4/g_hashcodes/README.md

 **Car rides scheduling problem.**

 Multiples attempts.
 Starting from the rides is an ok and fast solution but best score was obtainted by looking for the best fit ride/vehicle at each step.
-The best solver is "qhashcode2018_simple.cpp", albeit a long execution time up to 10 minutes on an AMD Threadripper 1950X.
+The best solver is "qhashcode2018_simple.cpp", albeit a long execution time up to 10 minutes on an AMD Threadripper 1950X CPU.
 The codes had been executed at precisely 5:40 PM before deadline of 6:00 PM.
 We were confident because thanks to AMD we have the best desktop computer in the current state of the art.
 We expected as for each input data set, the best solution can be created by using specific tuning parameters.

 | Input                     |  Standard        | Specific tuning  |